BRYN4444/HitmanRoulette/README.md

 ## Special Thanks & External Resources
 * [IO Interactive](https://www.ioi.dk/) for making a great trilogy of games that helped me through some bad days and kept me better occupied here.
 * TheKotti, for his [original Hitman Roulette](https://thekotti.github.io/about.html) that was the code base and inspiration for this spin-off.
-* [Hitman Interactive Maps](http://hitmanmaps.com/) by Winterbird & [Hitmaps](https://www.hitmaps.com/) (formerly Hitman 2 Maps) by mkoch227 for being great tools that aided in my data collection.
+* [Hitman Interactive Maps](http://hitmanmaps.com/) by Winterbird & [Hitmaps](https://www.hitmaps.com/) (formerly Hitman 2 Maps) by Mike Koch for being great tools that aided in my data collection.
 * The tools [jQuery CSS Customizable Scrollbar](https://github.com/gromo/jquery.scrollbar) by gromo & [Event Mouse Wheel](https://www.dte.web.id/2013/02/event-mouse-wheel.html) by Taufik Nurrohman which I used for style and navigation.
 * [Detect Mobile Browsers](http://detectmobilebrowsers.com/) by Chad Smith, which helped in allowing settings descriptions viewable for mobile via touch.